star-history/star-history/public/blog/text2sql.md

 ![chat2db](/blog/assets/text2sql/chat2db.webp)

-There was a bit of [drama](https://www.linkedin.com/feed/update/urn:li:activity:7153040091454611456/) involving Chat2DB a while ago, we won't get into details here but curious to know what you think.
+There was a bit of [drama](https://www.linkedin.com/feed/update/urn:li:activity:7153040091454611456/) involving Chat2DB a while ago, we won't get into details here but I'm curious to know what you think.

 ## SQL Chat